neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 }
 ```

+With a single selector and two declarations,
+we've expressed a standard with universal applicability:

-Wide viewports have a pleasant 40% right margin; narrow viewports use the whole screen;
+- Wide viewports have a pleasant 40% right margin;
+- narrow viewports use the whole screen;
-the total paragraph width has a fixed upper bound; when all other constraints are satisfied,
+- the total paragraph width has a fixed upper bound;
+- when all other constraints are satisfied,
 prefer to keep the width around 60 characters.

-With a single selector and two declarations,
-we've expressed a standard with universal applicability.

 ## Container Queries